 I have been wearing Chanel 19 every day of my life since I was twenty.
 I like to think that some day, many years from now, when I have been dead a long time, someone will smell it and think of me.
 I'm not the slightest bit spiritual and have a zero tolerance policy towards jargon.
 Although I like the outdoors, I'm a real urbanite.

 I'm gregarious and vivacious, social and flirtatious.
-Animated and warm and have a highly individual style.
+I'm animated and warm and have a highly individual style.
 But I'm comfortable in my own skin and have the ability to not be lonely just because I'm alone.
 Friendships mean a lot to me and I feel lucky to have so many good friends in my life.
-I have maintained several friendships with exes and am close friends with my ex-husband; I think life is too short to be spent angrily.
+I have maintained several friendships with exes and am close friends with my ex-husband; I tend to think I've been enriched by all my past relationships, one way or the other.
+I have recently been described as having a generally positive outlook and of very rarely getting angry.
+It's true; I think life is too short to be spent angrily.

 I keep discovering more things I never thought I would like being fascinating and exciting.
 In the summer of 2013 I took a great solo trip to Central Europe for almost a month, after years of no international travel, and I've realized I need to include more of it.
 (Remind me to tell you the story of how I came to be in the back of a Prague police van, head-banging along to "You Give Love A Bad Name" with the Czech cops while unsecured guns slid back and forth across the floor of the car as we screeched around cobble-stoned corners.)
+Last year I hiked around the Isle of Skye, then wandered around Kotor and walked Dubrovnik's city walls with my older daughter.
 So the next goal is Spain or Morocco, or Malaysia or Turkey, or ?
-Perhaps this time with a partner.
+Perhaps this time with a different kind of partner.
 This is a great time of life!

 Making a mean pesto, a great mojito, and a strong cup of coffee.